Who is John Object?

-Frankly speaking, I'm a big fan of 80-90s synthetic r'n'b and soul, especially of not much famous artists.
-I love obvious synth presets of those times.
-I’m amused with the idea of Milli Vanilli - the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on 'their' record.
-Of course, my source of inspiration in Milli Vanilli are those musicians and producers, who planned all this and preferred to stay in the shadows, making impressive product for that time.
-So far, I have no idea who they are and I’m very amused with the contrast between emotional content of the songs and musicians’ anonymity.
-I imagine them as a group of pale guys with long hair in thin glasses and gray shirts.
-And the guys on the cover, though, are handsome.
-I like to get Milli Vanilli’s record from shelves and look them in the eyes while there is vicarious, but somehow their, music playing.
+Frankly speaking, I'm a big fan of 80-90s synthetic r'n'b and soul, especially by artists that are not very famous.
+I love the obvious synth presets of those times.
+I’m amused with the idea of Milli Vanilli, when the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on 'their' record.
+Of course, my source of inspiration in Milli Vanilli is those musicians and producers, who planned all this and preferred to stay in the shadow, while making an impressive product for that time.
+So far, I have no idea who they are and I’m very amused with the contrast between the emotional content of the songs and the musicians’ anonymity.
+I imagine them as a group of pale faced guys with long hair, wearing thin glasses and gray shirts.
+And the guys on the cover are very handsome indeed.
+I like to get Milli Vanilli’s record from the shelf and look them in the eyes while someone else’s music is playing, but somehow also theirs.

 What do you use for writing tracks?

-From axe, I have Oberheim OB-12, Moog Rogue, Korg microKORG XL, Electronics EM-25.
-As for software, I use Ableton Live and Max.
-Most songs start with a sketch on synthesizer – it is so much easier to work with a melody or create appropriate tone in this way.
-However, the initial parts are replaced by plugins, become unnecessary or are overwritten during the work process.
-I have no prejudices in comparing the sound from software or synthesizer, but I get pleasure from the process of playing and synthesis.
-For me, the work on music turned into a kind of job long time ago and playing synthesizers still remains just playing, so I rarely mix them on purpose.
+I use Oberheim OB-12, Moog Rogue, Korg microKORG XL, Electronics EM-25 as axe.
+As for the software, it’s Ableton Live and Max.
+Most of the songs start with a sketch on the synthesizer – it is so much easier to work with a melody or create the appropriate tone in this way.
+However, the initial parts are either replaced by plugins, or they become unnecessary or get overwritten.
+I have no prejudice in terms of comparing the sound on software or synthesizer, but I get pleasure from the process of playing and synthesising.
+Creating music turned into a kind of job for me a long time ago, and playing synthesizers still remains just playing, so I rarely mix them on purpose.

 For how long have you been making music?

-What kind of live are you preparing for the New Year's Схема?
+What kind of live performance are you preparing for the New Year's Схема?